 Laurel Bloomery is an unincorporated community in Johnson County, Tennessee, and it is the northeastern most community in the state with an elevation of 2410 feet.
 It is located along Hwy 91 between Mountain City, Tennessee and Damascus, Virginia.

 Laurel Bloomery had a Post Office with an assigned zip code of 37680.
 It is now part of the Mountain City delivery area.
-The community is part of the voting district # 1 area of the county, and the residents of this community vote at the Laurel Bloomery Elementary School.
+The community is part of the voting district # 1 area of the county.

 The community was settled in the early 19th century.
 The community’s first bloomer forge mill was built and began operation in 1810.
 The mill was closed in 1870, but portions are still standing today.
 The community was named for the Laurel Creek between Damascus and Mountain City.
 The area is known for its’ beautiful mountains and secluded valleys.